TianaGabel/TianaGabel/README.md

 -  Hi, I’m @TianaGabel
 -  I’m interested in Mathematics and Databases
--  I’m currently attending courses at Colorado State University towards a computer science Degree (Expected 2025).
+-  I’m currently attending courses at Colorado State University towards a computer science Degree with a minor in data science (Expected 2025).
 -  I've worked with Python, Java, MySql, and C++

 <!---